Republicans tussle in Alaska primary for U.S. Senate bid

-JUNEAU Alaska (Reuters) - Three Alaska Republicans, including an outspoken Tea Party candidate, are vying on Tuesday for the chance to face a Democratic incumbent in a closely watched race seen as critical to their party’s bid to regain control of the U.S. Senate.
+JUNEAU Alaska (Reuters) - Voting ended on Tuesday in a primary election in Alaska that has three Republicans, including a Tea Party candidate, vying for the chance to face a Democratic incumbent in a race seen as critical to their party’s bid to regain control of the U.S. Senate.

-All three are trying to position themselves as uniquely qualified to unseat the incumbent, who faces only a token, write-in opponent from New York in the Democratic primary.
+All three positioned themselves as uniquely qualified to unseat the incumbent, who faces only a token, write-in opponent from New York in the Democratic primary.

+”It’s a nationally competitive seat, and it has a great deal of bearing on the state’s representation“ and its ability to advance local interests,” said Jerry McBeath, a political scientist with the University of Alaska Fairbanks.

-The high stakes have fueled a highly charged Republican contest, with campaign ads flooding the airwaves, websites and social media across this typically red state.
+The high stakes have fueled a highly charged Republican contest, with campaign ads flooding the airwaves, websites and social media across this typically conservative-leaning state.

 Republicans have long believed the seat belongs to them, especially since Begich claimed a narrow 2008 win a few weeks after a jury convicted former Senator Ted Stevens on federal corruption charges.
 That conviction was set aside before sentencing amid prosecutorial misconduct.